budlebee/quantum-information-notes/README.md

 It is a self education note on quantum information.
+For rendering mathematical symbols, use KaTeX plugin in vscode.

 here are some references